Brielle Biermann Rocks A Tiny Crop Top While Wishing Her Stepfather A Happy Birthday On Instagram

 HAPPY BIRTHDAY to the most amazing father & man I’ll ever know.
 I couldn’t imagine a life without your hardworking, selfless, loving, caring self!
 I’m so proud of you and all you’ve accomplished ???? we had too much fun last night i forgot to post yesterday ???? love love you dad!

-The second image in the series saw the duo posed in the same spot but that time, Kim Zolciak-Biermann joined them.
+The second image saw the duo posed in the same spot, but Kim Zolciak-Biermann had joined them.
 The reality star put one arm around her daughter and the other around her husband as she gazed into the camera with a slight smile.
 Like her daughter, Kim added some loose spirals to her mane.

 Brielle shared a sweet caption that paid tribute to Kroy on his special day.
 The update has been met with plenty of praise from fans so far.
 More than 79,000 have double-tapped the post and over 500 left comments.